Four-Calendar Café: Critical response

-Sales and commercial performance
+Commercial

 In the United Kingdom, the album debuted at number thirteen on the UK Albums Charts on week ending 24 October 1993, spending a total of three weeks within the UK Top 100 Albums Charts.
 In the United States, it debuted at number seventy-eight on the US Billboard 200 charts, spending a total of three weeks within the top 200.
 As of 1996, it had sold 146,000 copies in the U.S. according to Nielsen SoundScan.

 It also spent three weeks within the albums chart in New Zealand, following a peak position of number twenty-two, and also reached number forty-five on the European Top 100 Albums charts.

 Track listing

 All songs written by Cocteau Twins.